ihimawan/e28/peer-review.md

 ```

 ### Were there any parts of the interface that you found confusing or unclear?
 - `Recent Searches` was unclear to me for a moment.
 It wasn't separated by any significant character (currently delimited by a space character), so I thought I might have been typing my search query incorrectly.
-Would be nice if it could be underlined or have it link to the search results, or something similar.
+Would be nice if it could be underlined instead or something that is more obvious than just a space between two search queries.
+A fun idea could be also to link them to the search results themselves.
 - Would be nice to add a catch whenever the external API doesn't work so that a text along the lines of `unable to retrieve news` can be shown to the user.
 Currently it shows empty.

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?